Savory cheese-filled tortellini in a simple cream sauce with tomatoes, spinach, and sausage! All easily prepared in one pot!

-- 1 (8 oz. block) of cream cheese, softened
+- 8 oz. cream cheese, softened

-- 2 (14.5 oz.) cans of Italian style diced tomatoes, drained
+- 2 cans Italian-style diced tomatoes, drained (14.5 oz. cans)

-- 1 (20 oz.) bag of refrigerated cheese tortellini
+- 20 oz. refrigerated cheese tortellini

 - In a large, high-walled skillet over medium heat, brown the sausage (if you purchased sausage links, remove from casings first.).
 Drain the excess grease.

 - Mix in 3 cups of chicken broth, stir in the drained tomatoes, and mix until the cream cheese is melted and distributed throughout.

-- Refer to the tortellini package for instructions to guide you as to how long it takes until it’s al-dente, it may take as little as 5 minutes.
-Mine took about 7.
+- Gently mix in the tortellini, and bring to a light boil.
+Let it simmer with the lid partially on so as to allow some steam to escape.
+Refer to the tortellini package for instructions as to how long it takes until it’s al-dente, it may take as little as 4 minutes.

 - Remove from heat and leave the lid partially on, let the sauce thicken up for about 5 minutes prior to serving.